eprueves/VBTS_CDR_preprocess/README.md

 ### Section D. Call Duration:
 * Column name is in a form of a tuple ('%duration_type', '%event_type')
 * Valid only for call-type transactions
-    - Total Call Duration (sec): value for the total length of a particular call type, in seconds
+    - Total Call Duration (sec): value for the total length of a particular call type.
+    This duration includes connect (i.e.the ringing tone), which should not be billable.
-    - Average Call Duration (sec): value for the average length of a particular call type, in seconds
+    - Average Call Duration (sec): value for the average length of a particular call type, in seconds.
+    This is acquired by dividing the 'Total Call Duration' with its respective count (see Section B)
+    - Billable Call Duration (sec): The amount of billable seconds in a call.
 * Column names:
     -   "('Total Call Duration (sec)', 'error_call')"
     -   "('Total Call Duration (sec)', 'free_call')"